Why Go to Alcohol Rehab in Trenton, NJ

 What Are Opioids?

 Opioids are a class of drugs that includes illegal substances (such as Heroin), synthetically produced opioids like fentanyl, methadone, and suboxone, and prescription pain medications such as oxycodone morphine, and hydrocodone, among others.
 All opioid drugs, whether prescription or otherwise, are chemically related.
-Each acts on the opioid nerve cells throughout the body and brain, producing feelings of euphoria and joy in addition to pain relief.
+Each acts on the opioid nerve cells throughout the body and brain, producing feelings of euphoria, joy, and pain relief.
 Even prescribed use can lead to dependency and addiction.

 Suboxone and methadone are frequently used in an addiction treatment setting as part of medically assisted addiction detox and therapy.
 When used under supervision, methadone and suboxone can significantly help to decrease the intensity and severity of withdrawal symptoms.
 Unfortunately, they are also frequently misused, leading to severe withdrawal symptoms.